fastlane/docs/docs/getting-started/apple/screenshots.md

-# fastlane screenshots for iOS
+# fastlane screenshots for iOS and tvOS

 To be written soon, this will contain